 All items held at fair value through profit or loss were designated as such upon initial recognition.
-Movements in investments at fair value through profit or loss during the year to 31 December 2022 are summarised below and in Note 12.
+Movements in investments at fair value through profit or loss during the year to 31 December 2023 are summarised below and in Note 16.

 The most critical estimates, assumptions and judgements relate to the determination of the carrying value of investments at 'fair value through profit and loss' (FVTPL).
-All investments held by Titan are classified as FVTPL and measured in accordance with the International Private Equity and Venture Capital Valuation (IPEV) guidelines, as updated in December 2018 (and as updated by Special Valuation guidance issued in March 2020).
+All investments held by Titan are classified as FVTPL and measured in accordance with the International Private Equity and Venture Capital Valuation (IPEV) guidelines, as updated in December 2022.
 For investments actively traded on organised financial markets, fair value is generally determined by reference to Stock Exchange market quoted bid prices at the close of business on the balance sheet date.